Custom encryption picoCTF 2024 Solution

 3. Step 3Reverse dynamic_xor_encrypt

-Create dynamic_xor_decrypt that runs the text_key XOR three times in reverse order (mirroring the encrypt function).
-Applying it to semi_cipher with key "trudeau" reveals the flag.
+Create dynamic_xor_decrypt that walks text_key in the opposite order from the encrypt path.
+Applying it to semi_cipher with the key "trudeau" reveals the flag.

 python3 solver.py # uses decrypt + dynamic_xor_decrypt